 Rotoroa Island is open most days from dawn until dusk.
 Changing sheds, historic buildings, the museum and exhibition centre are open 10am - 5pm every day (except Christmas Day).
 Visitors are welcome on Christmas Day, however please note only the toilet facilities will be open.

-We also welcome visitors coming by private boat, water-taxi, charter ferry, helicopter or seaplane.
+We welcome visitors coming by private boat, water-taxi, charter ferry, kayak, helicopter or seaplane.
+Please check out options under visit tab.

 All visitors on scheduled ferry services are met by our island ranger, who will welcome you to Rotoroa Island and run through a quick biosecurity check.
 For overnight visitors coming by other forms of transport, please call the duty phone (09 283 0849) when you’re about 15 minutes away from arriving so we can welcome you and do a quick biosecurity check.